mcib3d/tapas-core/README.md

 `</repository>`

-  If you use TAPS in your experiments, please cite :
+  If you use TAPAS in your experiments, please cite :

   J. Ollion, J. Cochennec, F. Loll, C. Escudé, and T. Boudier (2013).
   TANGO: a generic tool for high-throughput 3D image analysis for studying nuclear organization.
   Bioinformatics 29(14):1840-1. doi: 10.1093/bioinformatics/btt276.

   and

   Whitehead et al.(2018).
   Towards an Automated Processing and Analysis System for multi-dimensional light-sheet microscopy big data using ImageJ and OMERO.
   IMC'19, Sydney, Australia.